PdoyleC/Portfolio-1-Project/README.md

 ### Footer

-  * The footer section includes links to the relevant social media sites for the Movie Theater.
+  * The footer section includes links to the relevant social media sites for the Chess Club.
 The links will open to a new tab to allow easy navigation for the user.
   * The footer is valuable to the user as it encourages them to keep connected via social media.

 ### Puzzle Page
-  * There is a benifits section to let the user know about how puzzle can improve your game.
+  * There is a benefits section to let the user know about how puzzle can improve your game.
   * The puzzle page is there for club members to test themselves on a weekly basis with new chess problems.
   * This page will attract users to come back to the site to check for new problems.
   * There is 4 problems, Beginner - Intermediate - Advanced - GrandMaster, for different user levels.